 12. Which publication status must the submitted publications have reached?

 For the successful bibliography, committees in general only count published papers or papers that are in press.
 Papers that to date carry the status of submitted must be clearly marked as such.

 Unfortunately not.
-Only those applications submitted electronically by way of the database (and not via e-mail) and that are complete will be considered and evaluated.
-This holds for the required letters of recommendation, too
+Only applications that are completely in electronic form will be considered and evaluated; This holds for the required letters of recommendation, too.

 15. In past years, why have some Max Planck Institutes often not been included?

 Not all Max Planck Institutes always have sufficient space to accommodate an MPRG appropriately.
 Many institutes have already succeeded in accommodating one or more groups, which means that they will not be able to provide further rooms in the foreseeable future.
 If, however, there are good reasons for choosing the Max Planck Institute as the optimal location for future research projects where research has already been carried out, please contact the relevant MPI and the directors before applying.
 Flexible solutions will be sought here.

 16. Should the applicant contact the preferred Max Planck Institute(s) prior to an official application in the case of a central call for proposals?

 Yes, in any case.
 In this way, common areas of interest can be identified with the institute and it can be determined whether an institute is fundamentally interested and able to provide premises and resources for an MPRGL.

 17. What is the composition of the selection committee in the open procedure?